Are Golf Balls Biodegradable? The Science of Decomposition

 How to Check Golf Course Policies

 To check golf course policies, you can visit their website or contact them directly to inquire about their stance on biodegradable golf balls.
 Some courses may even encourage the use of eco-friendly alternatives.
+Biodegradable golf balls are generally not tournament-legal.
+They often do not meet the performance criteria set by golfing authorities for official tournaments.

 How to Check Tournament Policies